dmitry-shibanov/setup-java/docs/switching-to-v2.md

 ## Dropping legacy Java version syntax 1.x
 V1 supported legacy Java syntax like `1.8` (same as `8`), `1.8.0.212` (same as `8.0.212`).
-V2 dropped support of old syntax so workflows should be changed according to it.
+V2 dropped support of old syntax so workflows should be changed accordingly.

 TO-DO: Will we stop creating settings.xml for default fields?